mcellteam/mcell/libmcell/documentation/generated/submodules.rst

 geometry_utils
 ==============

+Submodule geometry_utils provides several functions to define model geometry.
+Rather limited for now.

 Methods:
 *********
 * | **create_box**

    * | name: str
-     | Name of the created geometry object
+     | Name of the created geometry object.

    * | edge_length: float
-     | Specifies length of each edge of the box.
+     | Specifies length of each edge of the box in um.

    * | return type: GeometryObject